SparshaSaha/Draw-And-Rotate-Conics-Centered-At-Origin/README.md

 * `pip3 install numpy`

 ### Cloning the repository
-Use the following command to clone the repository into your local syatem:
+Use the following command to clone the repository into your local system:

 `git clone https://github.com/SparshaSaha/Draw-And-Rotate-Conics-Centered-At-Origin.git`